 Enda works and lives in Beirut.
-He is a logistics and procurement manager for an International Non-Governmental Organisation.
-He has been based there for the last two years.
+He was logistics and procurement manager for an International Non-Governmental Organisation and is currently working with the UN in Beirut.
+He has been based there for the last tree and a half years.

 James is the founder of Untamed Borders, an adventure travel company providing unparalleled access to some of the world’s most interesting and inaccessible places.
 The company specialises in trips to Afghanistan, Pakistan, India, former Soviet Central Asia, the Caucasus, Middle East and East Africa but also arrange bespoke trips to other off-the-beaten-track destinations.
 James has guided hundreds of people in hard-to-reach destinations including Somaliland as well as other parts of Somalia including Puntland and Mogadishu.
 In 2016 he led the first commercial trip for over 25 years to the lighthouse on the tip of the horn of Africa.
 His talk at the RGS about this trip can be seen here.

 He is also one of the organisers of the Marathon of Afghanistan.

 Olly Sills has worked in education his whole working life, both as a private tutor and previously as a manager of study centres for disadvantaged children in London.
 He represents the Darlington Gacmadheere Foundation, the main charity partner of the Marathon of Somaliland, and has a strong family connection to Richard Darlington, (Gacmadheere) who gave up much of his adult life to the field of education in Somaliland.
 Olly has visited Hargeisa and travelled around the surrounding area.
 He has also just completed an Ironman triathlon.